AdMico/LipidWells/CNC Parts/README.md

 `Marzhauser_Stage_Gen4_V1-Body.step`: CNC-ready file for an adaptor plate to mount our Baseplate for supporting the rest of the assembly on a Marzhauser Wetzlar SCAN IM 120 x 80 microscope stage.

-`MCL_Stage_Gen4_V1-Body.step`: CNC-ready file for an adaptor plate to mount our Baseplate for supporting the rest of the assembly on a Mad City Labs <insert specs> microscope stage.
+`MCL_Stage_Gen4_V1-Body.step`: CNC-ready file for an adaptor plate to mount our Baseplate for supporting the rest of the assembly on a Mad City Labs uS-2308 microscope stage.

 `Baseplate_Gen4_V1-Body.step`: CNC-ready file for the Baseplate, which fits into either the Marzhauser stage plate or the Mad City Labs stage plate, and features the cut-out for the coverslip to be positioned into.
 The four vertical posts are for bolting down the Pinplate assembly.